FireflyMigration/firefly-doc/02-Development/01-Developer-Guide/01-Introducing-DotNet-and-the-CSharp-Language/04_Classes/01-index.md

 ```

-The method DescribeYourSelf() belong to the Animal class so every object representing this class can use it.
+The method `DescribeYourSelf()` belong to the Animal class so every object representing this class can use it.
-Now, in the ClassesAndInstances, instead of using the message box, 'a' and 'b' objects can call the method DescribeYourSelf() method to display the information.
+Now, in the ClassesAndInstances, instead of using the `MessageBox`, 'a' and 'b' objects can call the  `DescribeYourSelf()` method to display the information.